Contragredient representations and characterizing the local Langlands correspondence

-By a {\em Levi subgroup} of $\LG$ we mean the centralizer $\d M$ of a torus $\ch T\subset \ch G$, which meets both components of $\LG$ \cite[Lemma 3.5]{borelCorvallis}.
-An L-packet $\Pi_G(\phi)$ consists of relative discrete series representations if and only if $\phi(W_\R)$ is not contained in a proper Levi subgroup.
+\subsec{Relative Discrete Series L-packets} By a {\em Levi subgroup} of $\LG$ we mean the centralizer $\d M$ of a torus $\ch T\subset \ch G$, which meets both components of $\LG$ \cite{borelCorvallis}*{Lemma 3.5}.
+We will soon see that an L-packet $\Pi_G(\phi)$ consists of relative discrete series representations if and only if $\phi(W_\R)$ is not contained in a proper Levi subgroup.

-\begin{lemma} If $\phi(W_\R)$ is not contained in a proper Levi subgroup then $\lambda$ is regular and $G(\R)$ has a relatively compact Cartan subgroup. \end{lemma}
+\begin{lemma} Suppose $\phi$ is as in \eqref{e:phi}.
+If $\phi(W_\R)$ is not contained in a proper Levi subgroup then $\lambda$ is regular and $G(\R)$ has a relatively compact Cartan subgroup. \end{lemma}